Motorway toll Iceland 2024 → Price, how to pay, toll road sections — Kodino

 Vaðlaheiðagöng tunnel

 The tunnel is located on ring road n.1 (Ring Road) near the town of Akureyri.
-It was opened in 2018.
-The length of the tunnel is 7.5 kilometres.
-The tunnel shortened the Ring Road by 16 km.
 The maximum permitted speed in the tunnel is 70 km/h.
 The automatic safety cameras for speed control are installed in the tunnel.

 The tunnel allows drivers to avoid the mountainous section to the north of it, which can be particularly dangerous in the winter.
 Car rentals recommend tourists not to use the tunnel in the summer months to enjoy the beautiful views.
 The original road leads through a wide pass to the northwest and then turns south along the bay to the town of Akureyri.
 The journey takes just 12 minutes extra time and saves the tunnel fee.
 On the other hand, it is recommended to use the tunnel in the winter months.